MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-single-subnet.md

    Failover Cluster Manager shows that your cluster has a new node and lists it in the **Nodes** container.

-1. Log out of the remote desktop session.
+1. Sign out of the remote desktop session.

 ### Add a cluster quorum file share